 By putting the Best Seller Rate into the FBA toolkit, you will get a rough idea of daily sales volume, just make sure you double the estimate given there as the tool isn’t 100% accurate.

-You can also use the Jungle Scout free tool to get rough monthly estimate.
+You can also use the Jungle Scout free tool to get a rough monthly estimate.

-4) Note in your spreadsheet the amount of similar products (again, search something like yoga mat, and note how many pages of results there are).
+4) Note in your spreadsheet the number of similar products (again, search something like a yoga mat, and note how many pages of results there are).